San Onofre - Unit 1

 2.0 Site Status Summary

 SONGS-1 was a Westinghouse 3-loop pressurized water reactor constructed by Bechtel and rated at 1347 MWthermal .
 It began commercial operation on January 1, 1968, and ceased operation on November 30, 1992.
 Defueling was completed on March 6, 1993.
 On December 28, 1993, NRC approved the Permanently Defueled Technical Specifications.
 On November 3, 1994, SCE submitted a Proposed Decommissioning Plan to place SONGS-1 in SAFSTOR until the shutdown of Units 2 and 3.
 On December 15, 1998, following a change in NRC decommissioning regulations, SCE submitted a post shutdown decommissioning activities report (PSDAR) for SONGS-1, to commence DECON in 2000.
-SCE actively decommissioned the facility, and most of the structures and equipment have been removed and sent to a disposal faility.
-Water control is active, and is processed through the Unit 2 and 3 wastewater treatment system.
-NRC issued a license amendment in February 2010 releasing the off-shore portions of the Unit 1 cooling intake and outlet pipes in place, under the Pacific Ocean seabed, for unrestricted use.
+SCE actively decommissioned the facility, and most of the structures and equipment have been removed and sent to a disposal facility.
+The NRC issued a license amendment in February 2010 releasing the off-shore portions of the Unit 1 cooling intake and outlet pipes in place, under the Pacific Ocean seabed, for unrestricted use.
 The fuel from Unit 1 was transferred to Phase 1 of the independent spent fuel storage installation (ISFSI).
 In 2015, the ISFSI was expanded onto the area previously occupied by Unit 1 in order to store all Unit 2 and Unit 3 spent fuel.
 SCE completed transferring all of the nuclear fuel to dry storage in 2020.

 3.0 Major Technical or Regulatory Issues